 Generic Name Interacting Medication Potential Result or Disease warfarin) hemorrhage.
-Oral anticoagulants Clopidogrel The risk of bleeding may be increased, and bleeding (apixaban, time may be increased. rivaroxaban) Dahimatan atau ilata The state of blooding assessed Oral anticoagulants Dabigatran etexilate The risk of bleeding may be increased. (apixaban, mesylate rivaroxaban) Oral anticoagulants Heparins Additive effects on anti-factor Xa activity and the risk (apixaban, of bleeding may be increased. rivaroxaban) T Oral anticoagulants P-glycoprotein The exposure of the oral anticoagulant may be (apixaban, inhibitors (i.e., increased, resulting in increased therapeutic effects rivaroxaban) clarithromycin) and risk of bleeding.
+Oral anticoagulants Clopidogrel The risk of bleeding may be increased, and bleeding (apixaban, time may be increased. rivaroxaban) Oral anticoagulants Dabigatran etexilate The risk of bleeding may be increased. (apixaban, mesylate rivaroxaban) Oral anticoagulants Heparins Additive effects on anti-factor Xa activity and the risk (apixaban, of bleeding may be increased. rivaroxaban) Oral anticoagulants P-glycoprotein The exposure of the oral anticoagulant may be (apixaban, inhibitors (i.e., increased, resulting in increased therapeutic effects rivaroxaban) clarithromycin) and risk of bleeding.
 Oral anticoagulants Strong cytochrome The exposure of the oral anticoagulant may be (apixaban, P450 3A4 inhibitors increased, resulting in increased therapeutic effects rivaroxaban) (i.e., ketoconazole) and risk of bleeding.
-Oral anticoagulants Warfarin The risk of bleeding may be increased. (apixaban, rivaroxaban) Oral anticoagulants Alteplase The risk of serious bleeding may be increased. (apixaban, warfarin) Oral anticoagulants Strong cytochrome The exposure of the oral anticoagulant may be (apixaban) P450 3A4 inducers decreased, resulting in decreased therapeutic effects. (i.e., ketoconazole) Oral anticoagulants Nonsteroidal anti- Nonsteroidal anti-inflammatory drugs are known to (rivaroxaban) inflammatory drugs increase bleeding, and bleeding risk may be increased when rivaroxaban is given concomitantly.
-Oral anticoagulants Acetaminophen Acetaminophen appears to increase the (warfarin) antithrombotic effect of warfarin in a dose-dependent manner.
-Oral anticoagulants Aminoglutethimide Warfarin's action to decrease prothrombin levels may (warfarin) be reduced.
-Oral anticoagulants Amiodarone The hypoprothrombinemic effect of warfarin is (warfarin) 4 - 4 - 4 augmented.
+Oral anticoagulants Warfarin The risk of bleeding may be increased. (apixaban, The new or anothering may be mereaded. rivaroxaban) Oral anticoagulants Alteplase The risk of serious bleeding may be increased. (apixaban, Alteplase The flok of defloud bleeding may be increaded. warfarin) Oral anticoagulants Strong cytochrome The exposure of the oral anticoagulant may be (apixaban) P450 3A4 inducers decreased, resulting in decreased therapeutic effects. (apixabari) (i.e., ketoconazole) decreased, resulting in decreased therapeditic effects.
+Oral anticoagulants Nonsteroidal anti- Nonsteroidal anti-inflammatory drugs are known to (rivaroxaban) inflammatory drugs increase bleeding, and bleeding risk may be (IIVaIOXabali) illiaillilatory drugs increased when rivaroxaban is given concomitantly.
+Oral anticoagulants Acetaminophen Acetaminophen appears to increase the (warfarin) Acetaminophen antithrombotic effect of warfarin in a dose-dependent (wariaiii) 1 · Oral antico aculonta A main a min tathinaida manner.
+Oral anticoagulants Aminoglutethimide Warfarin's action to decrease prothrombin levels may (warfarin) Assistances be reduced.
+Oral anticoagulants Amiodarone The hypoprothrombinemic effect of warfarin is (warfarin) 47 11 1 augmented.
 Oral anticoagulants Androgens (17-alkyl The hypoprothrombinemic effect of warfarin is (warfarin) derivatives) potentiated.
-Oral anticoagulants Antineoplastic agents The anticoagulant effect of warfarin may be increased. (warfarin) A secretoral bases The delication described Oral anticoagulants Argatroban The risk of bleeding may be increased due to (warfarin) abnormal prolongation of the prothrombin time and Onel entire entire A-ala artificant International Normalized Ratio.
-Oral anticoagulants Azole antifungals The anticoagulant effect of warfarin may be increased. (warfarin) Doubitungton The effects of works in march a decreased Oral anticoagulants Barbiturates The effects of warfarin may be decreased. (warfarin) December The effects of workerin may be decreased Oral anticoagulants Bosentan The effects of warfarin may be decreased. (warfarin) Carla ana ana ana ana The effects of weeks we are be decreased.
-Oral anticoagulants Carbamazepine The effects of warfarin may be decreased. (warfarin) O and a large at a The effects of weathering as a line Oral anticoagulants Cephalosporins The effects of warfarin may be increased. (warfarin)
+Oral anticoagulants Antineoplastic agents The anticoagulant effect of warfarin may be increased. (warfarin) 1 Oral anticoagulants Argatroban The risk of bleeding may be increased due to (warfarin) abnormal prolongation of the prothrombin time and International Normalized Ratio.
+Oral anticoagulants Azole antifungals The anticoagulant effect of warfarin may be increased. (warfarin) Oral anticoagulants Barbiturates The effects of warfarin may be decreased. (warfarin) Oral anticoagulants Bosentan The effects of warfarin may be decreased. (warfarin) Oral anticoagulants Carbamazepine The effects of warfarin may be decreased. (warfarin) Oral anticoagulants Cephalosporins The effects of warfarin may be increased. (warfarin)